 - The Ramadan Groomer: This searches for beauty tips and salons and cares to look at his/her best during Iftar and Sohour gatherings.
 Also cares about healthy eating during Ramadan.

 - The Traveler: Some people cook, some care about their looks and health, and some spend it gaming and watching videos.
-But this personality searches for traveling destinations, hotel bookings, and best travel trips.
+But this personality searches for traveling destinations, hotel bookings, and the best travel trips.
 Usually, this kind of search increase to the approach of Eid break.

 - Gift Givers: Those are the shopper spirits.
 Usually likes to shop for Ramadan and Eid gifts for their loved ones and care to plan their Eid looks and celebrations ahead.